ccb-hms/HarvardInovalonUserGuide/README.md

 Please email CCB with any technical questions.
 The CCB help desk can be reached at <ccbhelp@hms.harvard.edu>.

 ## Connecting to the Database Server with Remote Desktop
 If you are on a macOS machine, you can download Microsoft Remote Desktop from the App Store.
 Just search for “Microsoft Remote Desktop” and install the app (it’s free).
 If you are on a Windows computer, then you should have the Remote Desktop tool installed by default (it’s typically located in the “Windows Accessories” folder in your start menu).
+On Linux, [Remmina](https://remmina.org/) should work.

 Start the Remote Desktop application and create a new connection.
 You can provide whatever name you’d like for the connection.
 The server address for the connection should be: